katholiek-onderwijs-vlaanderen/sri-client/README.md

 SRI is a set of standards to make RESTful interfaces.
 It specifies how resources are accesses, queried, updated, deleted.
 The specification can [be found here][sri-specs].
+The libraries in this function always return a [Q promise][kriskowal-q].

 # Installing